Physics-50/Module-1/docs/index.md

 ### Optional: DIY Acoustic Levitator!
-If after this Module you are interested in building your own levitator you can find the AIP publication as well as a link to the materials and instructions below.
+If after this module you are interested in building your own levitator you can find the AIP publication as well as a link to the materials and instructions below.
 Happy levitating!

 [AIP Paper](https://aip.scitation.org/doi/full/10.1063/1.4989995){:target="_blank"}